 According to the 2015-2002 Dietary Guidelines for Americans, an adult woman should take in 46 grams of protein a day and an adult male should have 56 grams of protein a day.

 This recommendation is based on the general population, notes Allison Koch, RD, CSSD, LDN, a Chicago-based board-certified sports dietitian.
-"But a bodybuilder, pregnant woman or older person have different physiological needs — and this blanket recommendation may not be enough to promote optimal health for all populations," Koch says.
+"But a bodybuilder, pregnant person or older adult have different physiological needs — and this blanket recommendation may not be enough to promote optimal health for all populations," Koch says.